markonrt320/QA-portfolio/API Testing/POST req.md

-# API Test: Create a Post with Random Data
+# API Test: Submit an order on a book that isn't on stock

 ## Request